GLAAD Joins One Iowa, The Gazette, and The Advocate as National Partner for Presidential Candidate Forum on LGBTQ Issues

 Currently, confirmed attendees include Former Vice President Joe Biden, former Secretary of Housing and Urban Development Julian Castro, former Pennsylvania representative Joe Sestak, and author Marianne Williamson.
 All presidential candidates will lay out their vision on how they will protect and improve LGBTQ acceptance – including in the heartland and across rural America.
 All Democratic presidential candidates actively campaigning in Iowa have been invited to participate.

-One Iowa, a statewide LGBTQ advocacy organization, The Gazette, Eastern Iowa’s daily newspaper and online news source, and The Advocate, the world’s leading source for LGBTQ news previously announced the LGBTQ forum is free to the public with required pre-registration.
-Update: registration is closed and the venue is at capacity.
+One Iowa, a statewide LGBTQ advocacy organization, The Gazette, Eastern Iowa’s daily newspaper, and online news source, and The Advocate, the world’s leading source for LGBTQ news previously announced the LGBTQ forum is free to the public with required pre-registration.
+More than 350 people have RSVP’d, and additional tickets are available at www.thegazette.com/2019LGBTQforum or by calling 319-398-8345.

 Several leading elected officials from Eastern Iowa are serving as honorary co-chairs for the LGBTQ Presidential Forum: